Azure-Samples/Cognitive-Services-Voice-Assistant/samples/clients/cpp-nightfury/README.md

+# Microsoft Cognitive Services - Voice Assistant Sample Code C++ console

+## Overview

+This sample is intended to be a starting point for any application coded in c++.
+It has some generic files that implement an IAudioPlayer interface for audio playback.
+This interface will be specific to the target OS and/or device.
+A sample player for linux devices is included.

+## Prerequisites

+The [Microsoft Speech SDK](https://docs.microsoft.com/en-us/azure/cognitive-services/speech-service/speech-sdk) will need to be downloaded.

+For Windows you should use the nuget package.

+For Linux or ARM devices the target version and the native binaries should be copied to the lib folder in this repo.
+Headers and their folders should be copied into the include folder.

+## Building for Arm32 with Docker

+For ARM32 devices you can compile binaries on a windows machine using docker.
+Install docker for windows from the [docker website](https://docs.docker.com/docker-for-windows/).

-download the qemu-arm-static.tar.gz file from this link https://github.com/multiarch/qemu-user-static/releases/ and place it in the docker folder.
+Download the qemu-arm-static.tar.gz file from this [open source](https://github.com/multiarch/qemu-user-static/releases/) and place it in the docker folder.

 For linux machines you will also need to run "sudo apt-get install --yes binfmt-support qemu-user-static"

-from the docker folder run "docker build -t dev_ubuntu_arm32 ."
+Open a cmd prompt and cd into the docker folder and run "docker build -t dev_ubuntu_arm32 ."

 This will create an image and name it "dev_ubuntu_arm32" which is used inside the build scripts.

+cd into the scripts directory.

+Then run the buildArm32Linux.bat

+This should spin up the docker container and run the build command.
+The output executable will be placed in the out folder along with the binaries you included.

+If you deploy those files from the out dir and copy an existing or create a config file you should now be able to run it.

+## Running the sample

+### usage: sample.exe config-file [volume on/off]
+example:

+    sample.exe config.json on